talonstrikesoftware/Working_with_React_and_Go/notes/section11-notes.md

 - Converted EditMovie.js to EditMovieFunc.js

 113: Challenge: convert Admin.js to a function
+- Should be simple convert Admin.js to AdminFunc.js

 114: Solution to challengs
 115: Convert Login.js to a function